brunovgois/Java-Games/README.md

-# Directory to publish some simple Java games, mostly using Swing framework
+# Repository to publish some simple Java games, mostly using Swing framework